yuvarani1011/Stock_Market_Charting_Case_Study/README.md

 # Stock_Market_Charting_Case_Study

-The deployed application is in the below link https://stock-market-charting-app.herokuapp.com/
+The deployed application is in the link https://stock-market-charting-app.herokuapp.com/